What Is It All About?

 Penalties

-Penalties range in severity from a minor penalty, which often results in as little as two minutes off the ice for the offending player… up to being sent off for the balance of play (in the case of Game Misconduct and Match penalties – e.g. for fighting).
+The referee and his assistants are responsible for applying the rules and deciding on penalty decisions.
+Penalties range in severity from a minor penalty, which often results in as little as two minutes off the ice for the offending player, up to being sent off for the balance of play (in the case of Game Misconduct and Match penalties – e.g., for fighting).
+During a game in which only six players from each team are on the ice at any one time, a one-man advantage can make quite a difference.

 Common Hockey Terms Quick Guide